cosimameyer/cosimameyer.com/content/post/2025-02-14-setting-up-a-gallery-with-hugo/index.md

 hugo new site .
 ```

-This creates a template for a Hugo site.
+This creates a template for a Hugo site that we can populate in the next steps.

 ### Get Theme